gemanepa/react-native-pokedex/README.md

 To run the tests just execute `npm run test:e2e`, this will run multiple jobs and do the following:
 1. Pull the latest expo app and fire it up on the device
-2. Sideload the pokedex app in the Simulator
+2. Sideload the pokedex app in the simulator
 3. Execute the tests

 Code coverage is difficult at the moment as getting `ts-jest`, `expo` and `react-native` to work together is tricky.

+However, the tests have been configured to output logs, videos and screenshots to the `e2e/artifacts/ios` directory.

 Pokémon and Pokémon character names are trademarks of Nintendo.
 I do not (and nor do I claim to) own the Pokémon property.